steqeq/0000/docs/tutorials/install/pytorch_install.md

 ## PyTorch

-PyTorch is an open source Machine Learning Python library, primarily differentiated by Tensor computing with GPU acceleration and a type-based automatic differentiation.
+PyTorch is an open-source machine learning Python library, primarily differentiated by Tensor computing with GPU acceleration and a type-based automatic differentiation.
 Other advanced features include: